This is an archived newsletter. Information featured in it may no longer be pertinent or accurate and some features may be missing.

 Diane contacted FieldHaven.
 Volunteers immediately got to work on Operation: Amoruso.
 Thanks to FieldHaven’s SNAP (Spay/Neuter Assistance Program), funded by PetSmart Charities, we were able to commit to financing the spaying and neutering of all of the cats and kittens.
 We also provided equipment, such as traps and cages, and transportation to the spay/neuter clinic.
 What we were short on was the people-power to trap, recover, and care for the cats, and we could not provide relocation for any of the adult feral cats.
 Residents didn’t mind caring for the altered cats, especially since they provided terrific rodent control.

 Diane took on the daunting task of primary trapper, transporter, and recoverer.
 “Command Central” was established in Diane’s horse barn.
 Only one lone 30+ year old equine remained in the residence, as Diane had retired from riding years ago.
-This sweet old gentleman now shares his barn with an accumulation of cat cages, carriers, traps, and all of the supplies that go along with running a large scale TNR (trap/neuter/release) project.
+This sweet old gentleman now shares his barn with an accumulation of cat cages, carriers, traps, and all of the supplies that go along with running a large scale TNR (trap, neuter, return) project.

 In anticipation for the summer heat, Diane rigged up fans.
 Cages were spaced well apart to avoid cross-contamination of any illness.
 The always-reliable bleach and water cleaning protocols were implemented.